notdb/Sprint-Challenge--Graphs/graph_adventure/notes.md

 figure out how to solve origin

 use vertices list to go back to the room before the deadend and fix everything

+now i think we can work on our bfs_path to send us back to a room from visited2 on our current path